-- Telecine transfers must be free from any scratches, dust, gelatine stains, due to colour correction errors, etc. - Pictures must not include excessive noise levels or patterning, or contain defects caused by compression artifacts or the overuse of noise-reduction processes, etc - Blacks must not be crushed, and details should be perceptible in dark areas - Closing credits must be legible on video
+- Telecine transfers must be free from any scratches, dust, gelatine stains, due to colour correction errors, etc. - Pictures must not include excessive noise levels or patterning, or contain defects caused by compression artifacts or the overuse of noise-reduction processes, etc.; - Blacks must not be crushed, and details should be perceptible in dark areas; - Closing credits must be comfortably legible on all ARTE distribution media (TV and arte.tv platform).